New kind of trial aims to speed cancer drug development

 Kumar said new medicines could be added to the existing trial as science advances, and he hopes other drug companies will join the programme in due course.

-A successful programme in lung cancer could also lead to the concept being rolled out into testing drugs for other tumour types, he said.
+A successful programme in lung cancer could also lead to the concept being rolled out into testing drugs for other tumor types, he said.

 Editing by Kate Kelland and Janet Lawrence